NiklasTiede/MyBlog/content/post/8-Publishing-at-PyPI.md

         python setup.py sdist bdist_wheel
         twine upload dist/*
 ```

+To store the credentials open your repository on Github and then go to `settings` 🠲 `secrets` 🠲` new repository secret` then type in the name (for instance PYPI_USERNAME) and its value.

 Ok, I hope this post had some value to you.
 I wish you all a great day! 🤠